FLO-2DSoftware/qgis-flo-2d-plugin/docs/dev/source/db_structure/outflow.rst

 * "fid" INTEGER NOT NULL PRIMARY KEY,
 * "hydro_fid" INTEGER NOT NULL, -- OUTCHAR, Ox (where x = 1-9) - number of outflow hydrograph to be created
 * "name" TEXT -- optional name of outflow hydrograph
+* "geom" POLYGON -- area of outflow.
+On import it could be a part of the grid cell interior where the outflow is located in or a part of channel.
+When users modify the geometry automatic geoprocessing triggers will find grid cells or channel elements affected -> table outflow_cells.

 **gpkg table: out_hydrographs_cells** (grid cells for outflow hydrographs)